 First, in its original context, this prophecy was fulfilled in the single person of Isaac—not multiple offspring.

-Third, note the future tense in Genesis 22:14 (“In the mount of the Lord it will be provided.”).
+Third, in its original context, Moses uses the future tense in Genesis 22:14 (“In the mount of the Lord it will be provided.”).
 This demonstrates that a future fulfillment was still in order, which wasn’t accomplished by Isaac.

 Fourth, all of the similarities previously mentioned must have been on Paul’s mind, when he quoted verse 18.
 Therefore, the prophetic value of this passage is entirely warranted.